HimadriChakra12/earth/README.md

     ∟ 📄 {Here also can your TOML File stay}.toml
   ∟ 📄 earth.sh
 ```
+Hidden toml files are allowed

 #### Changelog

+> 🗓️ 6 Jul 2025
+> + Hidden toml files can be selected

 > 🗓️ 28 Jun 2025
 > - UI improvement